The efficiency of resource allocation mechanisms for budget-constrained users: Introduction

+Following the recent paper of \citet{AFGR15}, we use the term {\em liquid price of anarchy} (and abbreviate it as $\lpoa$) to refer to the price of anarchy with respect to the liquid welfare, i.e., the ratio between the optimal liquid welfare of a game induced by a resource allocation mechanism and the worst liquid welfare over all equilibria of the game.

 \paragraph{Our results and techniques.} We aim to explore {\em all} resource allocation mechanisms and find the mechanism with the best possible $\lpoa$.
 Our results suggest a drastically different picture compared to the no-budget setting.
 First, the analogue of full efficiency is not achievable; we show a lower bound of $2-1/n$ on the $\lpoa$ of any $n$-player resource allocation mechanism (under standard technical assumptions for player valuations and mechanism characteristics; see Section \ref{sec:prelim}).
 The Kelly mechanism is proved to have an almost best possible $\lpoa$ of exactly $2$.
-In contrast, the mechanism of Sanghavi and Hajek \cite{SH04} (henceforth called $\SH$) has an $\lpoa$ of $3$.
+In contrast, the mechanism of \citet{SH04} (henceforth called $\SH$) has an $\lpoa$ of $3$.
 Improved bounds are possible for two players.
 We design the two-player PYS resource allocation mechanism $\EPYS$ that has an $\lpoa$ of $1.792$; this bound is optimal among a very broad class of mechanisms.
 We also design the two-player mechanism $\SR$ that achieves an almost optimal $\lpoa$ bound of at most $1.529$; this mechanism uses different payments.
+We also present a simpler $2$-player mechanism, which combines the allocation function of SH and the payment function of $\SR$, and achieves a tight $\lpoa$ bound of $\phi=1.618$.
 See Table \ref{tab:results} for a summary of our results.